 Have you ever wanted to meet Vincent Van Gogh?
 Well, I certainly have.
 He is my favourite painter after all!
 So when a request for an exciting new project came in from the Van Gogh Museum, I was thrilled.
 At that point, they were just preparing an innovative and interactive travelling exhibition, ‘Meet Vincent Van Gogh’.
 Continue reading Meeting Vincent (case study)

 If you were to eavesdrop on our conversations at the FE Commercial Department, you would often hear two mysterious acronyms: SPCs and PILs.
-Together with product labelling they are integral part of our pharmaceutical translations.
+Together with product labelling they are an integral part of our pharmaceutical translations.
 For the 12 years Ana has been with First Edition Translations, they have played a huge role in her work life, and over the years she has become an SPC expert.
 I have asked her to tell us a bit about these documents.
 Continue reading Translation musings: Translations for the pharmaceutical industry

 “Heat oven to 200 °C.” “Add the ingredients to a big pan.”
 “Cook for 20 minutes.” – Translating recipe books may seem like a piece of cake, however, in practice the task is far from simple.
 It involves a huge degree of localisation, thorough research and an experienced project manager who knows exactly what to look for in a recipe.
 Continue reading Translation musings: Translating cookery books